Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 Bills dealing with broad social justice or pandemic relief issues have advanced more quickly.
 They make up the majority of the 27 bills that Northam has already signed into law during the special session — an unusually high output.
 Most General Assembly special sessions deal with a single topic, such as last year’s session on gun control.
 Republicans who controlled the legislature at the time shut that one down after only 90 minutes.

-Measures signed this time around include establishing Juneteenth as a state holiday, extending a short-term compensation program to help people who see their working hours reduced, and allowing the governor to purchase personal protective gear such as masks and gowns on behalf of private entities, such as nursing homes.
+Measures signed this time around include establishing Juneteenth as a state holiday, extending a short-term compensation program to help people who see their working hours reduced, and allowing the governor to purchase personal protective gear such as masks and gowns on behalf of private entities such as nursing homes.

 Another bill signed into law creates a civil penalty for violating an executive order of the governor.
 That’s intended to make it easier to enforce Northam’s pandemic-related restrictions, which otherwise carried only criminal penalties that officials have been reluctant to impose.